478mkharb/devops-learning/Interview/Ansible.md

 ---

-# 3. P1 — Dynamic Inventory and Cloud
+# 3. P1 — Inventory and Dynamic Inventory

 ## 11. What is dynamic inventory and why is it important in cloud environments?